seungchan2/SLLayout/README.md

 > Xcode 11+ is required to build SnapKit using Swift Package Manager.

-To integrate `ChanLog` into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`
+To integrate `SLLayout` into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`

 ```swift
 dependencies: [